MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

         // Use axios.post() to send the data to the DriveTime REST API endpoint. axios.post("http://" + ip + "/api/drive/time", data)
-            // Chain .then() to handle a successful response.
+            // Use .then() to handle a successful response.
             .then(function (response) {
                 // Print the results of the DriveTime command to the console. console.log(`DriveTime was a ${response.data[0].status}`);
             })
-            // Chain .catch() to handle errors.
+            // Use .catch() to handle errors.
             .catch(function (error) {
                 // Print any errors related to the DriveTime command to the console. console.log(`There was an error with the request ${error}`);